- Home

 - Future planning: Gather data-driven insights to inform future CTV strategies and budget allocation.

-But not all CTV attribution solutions are created equally.
+But not all TV attribution solutions are created equally.
 Many vendors only offer generic, one-size-fits-all solutions that fail to capture the nuanced buyer's journey of different brands.

 For this reason, it’s best to find a CTV advertising partner like Strategus that offers robust tools across multiple touchpoints.
 This means going beyond first- and last-touch by also tracking things like post-view website visits, foot traffic, and other actions relevant to your campaign.